Parliamentary Committees

 Business Advisory Committee and Other Housekeeping Committees

-The Business Advisory Committee (BAC) regulates the programme and time allocation for legislative and other business.
-In Lok Sabha, it has 15 members (including the Speaker as ex-officio Chairman); in Rajya Sabha, 11 members (Chairman as ex-officio head).
-The BAC allocates time for government bills, private members' bills, and other business.
-The Rules Committee considers matters of procedure and recommends amendments to the Rules of Procedure.
-The General Purposes Committee considers matters relating to the House that do not fall within the jurisdiction of any other committee.
-The Committee on Private Members' Bills and Resolutions classifies and allocates time for private members' business.
-The Committee on Government Assurances examines whether assurances, promises, and undertakings given by ministers on the floor of the House have been implemented within the stipulated time.
-The Committee on Papers Laid on the Table examines papers laid by the government and reports any irregularity.
-The Committee on Subordinate Legislation examines delegated legislation (rules, regulations, bye-laws, orders made under Acts of Parliament) and reports whether they exceed the scope of the parent Act or violate constitutional provisions.
-The Committee on Empowerment of Women considers reports of the National Commission for Women and examines measures taken by the government for women's empowerment.
+The Business Advisory Committee (BAC) allocates time for government bills, private members' bills, and other business.
+LS BAC seats 15 members (Speaker as ex-officio Chairman); RS BAC seats 11 (Chairman as ex-officio head).
+The Rules Committee reviews procedure and recommends changes to the Rules of Procedure.
+The General Purposes Committee handles matters outside every other committee's jurisdiction.
+The Committee on Private Members' Bills and Resolutions classifies and schedules private members' business.
+The Committee on Government Assurances tracks whether ministers have fulfilled promises made on the floor within the stipulated time.
+The Committee on Papers Laid on the Table checks government-tabled papers for irregularities.
+The Committee on Subordinate Legislation scrutinizes delegated legislation (rules, regulations, bye-laws, orders under Acts of Parliament) and flags any provision exceeding the parent Act's scope or violating the Constitution.
+The Committee on Empowerment of Women reviews National Commission for Women reports and examines government action on women's empowerment.

 Effectiveness, Challenges, and Reform Proposals